zF4ke/hackcodes/README.md

 # Hackcodes

-This is a website created to support an XSS for https://codenames.game/.
+This is a website created to support a XSS for https://codenames.game/.

 ## Script